Can Air Conditioning Affect Transmission?

 If transmission fluid has broken down due to overheating of the engine, it will lose its viscosity and lubrication properties.

 You need to check the color of the transmission fluid.
 A healthy transmission fluid has a reddish tint.
-So, if your transmission fluid is brown or black, it means that transmission needs to be flushed.Â
+So, if your transmission fluid is brown or black, it means that transmission needs to be flushed.

 3. Engine Is Rough Idling and Stalling

-When the engine is running rough or stalling, it can cause the transmission to shudder and not accelerate as smoothly as it should.
-This can make you feel like the transmission is malfunctioning when it is actually the engine that is the problem.Â
+When the engine runs rough or stalls, the transmission can shake.
+It won’t speed up smoothly like it should.
+This can make you feel like the transmission is broken.
+But really the engine is the problem.

 4. Malfunctioning AC Compressor

-If the AC compressor is partially seizing, it could drag the engine and transmission down, and cause wear and tear.
-Your car may feel like it is slipping or jerking when it shifts gears.Â
+If the AC compressor is sticking some, it could drag the engine and transmission down.
+This causes wear and tear.
+Your car may feel like it’s slipping or jerking when it shifts gears.

 You can watch the below Youtube video to check if the AC compressor of your car is seizing: